So, what is a contextual menu in Windows? We will cover this and why they are necessary and their benefits to us when we use a computer.

 The main places that they would be used are in the Windows UI, files, icons, and within menus and various settings.
 They are also used in software applications.
 Contextual menus are even available in your browser.

 In short, they are basically everywhere.
-Context menus are so widely used that it’s difficult to not see a menu when right-clicking your mouse anywhere.
+Context menus are so widely used that it’s difficult to not see them when right-clicking your mouse anywhere.

 So, if you ever get stuck when wanting to accomplish something in Windows or any software, see what the contextual menu has to offer, it might have what you are looking for.